Nutrition and Energy

 What you actually get in this test

-14 biomarkers across 14 panels, analysed by a UKAS-accredited UK laboratory and personally reviewed by Dr Coleman.
+14 biomarkers, analysed by a UKAS-accredited UK laboratory and personally reviewed by Dr Coleman.

 Haemoglobin